MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 *Disengagement*: When one member of the *pair* isn't focusing on the work being done or engaging in the *pairing*.
 This means that person is wasting their time.
 This is the biggest pitfall of *pairing*, as such it needs to be avoided or addressed.

 *Watch the master*: Where an *expert* does performance programming while the *novice* watches and doesn't take part.
 This often lowers the satisfaction for the *novice* as well as misses out on the key contributions from the *novice*.
-This can also lead to *disengagement*, break down the *pairers'* relationship, and doesn't lead to learning.
-Sometimes *watch the master* is a valid mentoring approach, however it is not *pairing*.
+This can also lead to *disengagement* and break down the *pairers'* relationship.
+Sometimes *watch the master* is a valid mentoring approach, but it is not *pairing*.

 ### When?

 Whenever!
-Pairing doesn't need to be structured or planned, ad hoc *pair*ing works very effectively, especially if the *pairers* have done a few sessions together already.
+Pairing doesn't need to be structured or planned.
+Ad hoc *pairing* works very effectively, especially if the *pairers* have done a few sessions together already.
 This isn't to say that *pair*ing should be done constantly or in every circumstance, it's an individual decision.
 While there are some companies that do full time *pair*ing all the time, that's not for everyone.

 It's important to keep in mind that *pair*ing is also quite tiring.
 While *pair*ing, the *pair* is always on the ball and focused, keeping that kind of long term focus can be exhausting.
 As such it's great to take some breaks, at least every 2 hours or so but whatever works.
 Additionally, just because one *pairer* is up to keep going, doesn't mean the other has to be.

 ### But why?

 It’s important to understand why we *pair* and what we’re hoping to accomplish.
-This section isn’t meant to be definitive and can vary subjectively, however these are some things that can be used as goals or possibly areas where your pairing might improve.
+This section isn’t definitive and can vary subjectively.
+Use these as  goals or areas where your pairing might improve.

-Aside from often making work more enjoyable (though it may take some practice and some people will never enjoy it) there are some tangible benefits around the work itself. *Pairing* can:
+Aside from often making work more enjoyable (though it may take some practice) there are some tangible benefits around the work itself. *Pairing* can:

 * Remove knowledge silos to increase teams’ resiliency
 * Build collective code ownership